KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when there is not enough memory to continue the execution of a program.

-    throw [System.OutOfMemoryException]::New("there is not enough memory to continue the execution of a program.")
+    throw [System.OutOfMemoryException]::New('there is not enough memory to continue the execution of a program.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.OutOfMemoryException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.OutOfMemoryException.aspx)